 Take advantage of your vacation and learn to surf or stand-up paddle.
 An instructor will give you the right tips so you become an expert really quickly.
 This activity includes equipment and instructor.

 Day 5- WEDNESDAY: Return via domestic flight from Chitre to Panama City

 Today you have to yourself or you can arrange optional excursions in advance.
-Early afternoon our representative will pick you up at Playa Venao Beach Resort for a 30 minute drive to Pedasi where you have the option to briefly stop at the local Bakery or nearby café to enjoy some local pastries and delicatessen.
+Early afternoon our representative will pick you up at Playa Venao Beach Resort for a 2.5 hour drive to Chitre (if interested, including a brief 20-30 minute stop in the small town of Pedasi at the local bakery or nearby café to enjoy some local pastries and delicatessen).
 Continue to the town of Chitre for your domestic flight back to Panama City.
 Upon arrival at Albrook Airport in Panama City you will be met by your local driver and transferred back to your hotel.

 - Easy walking and hiking for all ages, flat trails with some slippery terrain

 - None or limited cell phone reception in the Venao area

 Minimum 2 persons (in advance reservations necessary)

 • Horseback Ride at Oria Arriba with picnic lunch (2 hrs): US$95 per person plus 7% tax

 • Sport Fishing with picnic lunch: US$250 per person plus 7% tax